 The Social Security Administration uses a five-step sequential evaluation process to decide whether you are disabled.
 These rules apply to you if you file any of the following applications for disability benefits: Supplemental Security Income benefits; Social Security Disability Insurance benefits; child’s insurance benefits; and widow’s or widower’s benefits.
 Social Security will consider all evidence in your case record when it makes a decision whether you are disabled under its rules.

 The Five-Step Sequential Evaluation Process

-(1) At the first step, Social Security consider your work activity, if any.
-If you are doing substantial gainful activity, Social Security will find that you are not disabled.
-In 2013, if you are working and your earnings average more than $1,040 a month, you generally cannot be considered disabled.
+At the first step, Social Security consider your work activity, if any.
+If you are doing substantial gainful activity (SGA), Social Security will find that you are not disabled.
+In 2023, if you are working and your earnings average more than $1,470 a month (for non-blind individuals), you are considered to be engaging in SGA and generally cannot be considered disabled.

 If you are not working, Social Security goes to Step 2.